-It’s coming!
-Expect it sometime in 2020.
-My gut says the vibe will be much closer to the Tel Aviv Abraham Hostel more than anything else but that’s to be expected considering it’s Eilat.
+It’s here!
+It opened some time in 2020.
+I haven’t been, but my gut says the vibe will be much closer to the Tel Aviv Abraham Hostel more than anything else but that’s to be expected considering it’s Eilat.

 There’s diving in Eilat, hiking outside of it, and you’re only a couple hours drive from Mitzpe Ramon.
-This is definitely a hostel in Israel to keep your eyes on when it opens.
+This is definitely a hostel in Israel to consider.

 The Prices of Abraham Hostels